-135 OPTIONS CHOICES FOR YEAR 9 (135) STARTING SEPTEMBER 2018
+13s OPTIONS CHOICES FOR YEAR 9 (13s) STARTING SEPTEMBER 2019

-Dear 12s (Year 8) Parents and Pupils,
+DEAR 12s (YEAR 8) PARENTS AND PUPILS,

 This booklet gives you information about the option subjects that we offer pupils in the 13s (Year 9) and I hope you find it useful.
-13s pupils will continue to enjoy a broad curriculum, but begin to shape their choices for the GCSE courses that begin in the 14s (Year 10) in September 2019.
+13s pupils will continue to enjoy a broad curriculum, but begin to shape their choices for the two year GCSE courses that begin in the 14s (Year 10) in September 2020.

-The core GCSE subjects of English, Mathematics, Biology, Chemistry and Physics will continue to be taught alongside Geography, History, Computing, Art, Physical Education, Sport and Citizenship.
-In addition, pupils must choose one subject from each of the three option blocks A, B and C outlined below:
+The core GCSE subjects of English, Mathematics, Biology, Chemistry and Physics will continue to be taught alongside Geography, History, Religious Studies, Physical Education, Sport and Citizenship.
+In addition, pupils must choose one Modern Foreign Language from Block A and two or three options (see explanation below) from Block B.